-Nicotinell lozenge should be used between periods of smoking in order to prolong smoke-free intervals and with the intention to reduce smoking as much as possible.
+in order to prolong smoke-free intervals and with the intention to reduce smoking as much as possible.
 The number of cigarettes should be gradually replaced by Nicotinell lozenge.
 If, after 6 weeks, you have not succeeded in reducing the number of cigarettes per day to at least half of your consumption you should seek professional help.
-You should try to stop smoking as soon as you feel ready, but not later if you have:
+You should try to stop smoking as soon as you feel ready, but not later than 4 months after you started using Nicotinell lozenges.
+After that the number of lozenges should be gradually reduced, for example by quitting one lozenge every 2-5 days.